John Doctor Education Prize

 The John Doctor Education Prize was established in memory of John Doctor, a Society for Developmental Biology member, who passed away suddenly and prematurely in the fall of 2005.
 John was very active in the society as a member of the Professional Development and Education Committee (PDEC), a participant in education sessions at regional and national meetings, and as an organizer of the 2004 Mid-Atlantic Regional Meeting at Duquesne University in Pittsburgh, PA.
 His enthusiasm and enjoyment for teaching was inspirational for many who met him at SDB meetings.

 In 2006, SDB began awarding the John Doctor Best Education Poster Award.
-In 2016, the PDEC reinvented the award as an education video competition and challenged SDB members to produce engaging videos that teach difficult-to-explain developmental biology topics.
-The John Doctor Education Prize includes a certificate and a check for $1,000.
+In 2016, the PDEC reinvented the award as an education video competition.
+The John Doctor Education Prize includes a certificate and prize money.

 Challenge